CSE-3902-Team/ZeldaSprint5/README.txt

 -Boomerang(3) sometimes bugs out or doesnt shoot
 -Link can throw multiple boomerangs(3 and 6)
 -Link can use bombs without having any.
--Link can walk through the screen when there is a locked door and he doesnt have a key -Link's projectiles do not go over the water, but enemy projectiles do -If you hold down a and then press d you go right.
+-Link's projectiles do not go over the water, but enemy projectiles do -If you hold down a and then press d you go right.
 But if you hold down d and press a you don't go left -If you hold down s and then press w you go up.
 But if you hold down w and press s you don't go down